Emmanuel Fauré-Fremiet: Career

-He was a professor at the Sorbonne, and the Collège de France.
+Fauré-Fremiet was a professor at the Sorbonne, and succeeded Henneguy as chair of comparative embryology at the Collège de France from 1928 to 1954.
+He published extensively on protozoology, especially the ciliates, on embryology, and experimental cell biology.
 At the Institut de Biologie Physicochimique (the Rothschild Institute), he developed diffraction X-Ray, and electron microscopy with Boris Ephrussi.
-He is mostly known for describing the Cilliate genus Legendrea.
+He described the unusual cilliate genus Legendrea.